A mother’s mission: Reach her family stranded in Ukraine’s ravaged Mariupol

 A priest on one of the buses made the sign of the cross as the convoy pulled out.
 “God’s with me,” said Andrey Kovalenko, a bishop who traveled in an ambulance with a wooden cross taped to the windscreen.
 “Of course, who doesn’t worry, every normal person worries.”

 Karaulan, though, said she feels no fear.
-Wearing a faux fur-lined coat and top with the slogan “Best Runner” written across the front in diamanté studs, she waved goodbye as her truck pulled out toward the highway.
+Wearing a faux-fur-lined coat and a top with the slogan “Best Runner” across the front in diamanté studs, she waved goodbye as her truck pulled out toward the highway.

 “How can you be afraid if your child is there?”